adamjwsuch/nexus-ssc-demo/README.md

 # nexus-ssc-demo

-Refernce platform implimentation to facilitate development and testing effort.
+Reference platform implimentation to facilitate development and testing effort.
 Also can be used for demo's and as a reference implimentation.

 Demonstrate the itegration between Nexus IQ and Fortify SSC